baolongv3/angular-employee-CRUD/README.md

-# Lazy fucking webapp
+# Angular Employee CRUD App

-it's just another weird CRUD web app...
+it's an app for demonstrating how firebase works

 ## Installation